SteveMelons/awt-bionweb-backend/README.md

 ## Routes/Routing

-Nginx is configured to forward each request based on the incomming URL.
+Nginx is configured to forward each request based on the URL.

 - `/api/` Gets forwarded to the backend NodeJS server.
 - `/` Gets forwarded directly to the React frontend.